 Stellar’s cryptocurrency, the Stellar Lumen (XLM), powers the Stellar payment network.
 Stellar aims to connect the world’s financial system, enabling businesses and developers to take advantage of the network’s fast speeds, low transaction costs, and interoperability.

 What is Stellar Lumens (XLM)?

 Stellar’s cryptocurrency, the Stellar Lumen (XLM), powers the Stellar payment network.
 As a cross-border transfer and payment system that connects financial entities, Stellar aims to unite the world’s financial infrastructure, connecting banks, payment systems, and individuals with near-instant and secure transfers.

 If the Internet connected the world’s computers to enable the free global flow of information, Stellar aims to do the same for money.
 To accomplish this vision while maintaining neutrality, Stellar is not set up as a bank or a business.
 Instead it’s a decentralized, open network that is supported by a nonprofit foundation called the Stellar Development Foundation (or SDF, for short).

-XLM (or Lumens), fuels activity on the Stellar network.
-The Stellar network is a system designed to help payments cross borders (and currencies) much faster and more cheaply than with traditional financial-system networks.
+XLM (or Lumens) fuels activity on the Stellar network — a system designed to help payments (and currencies) cross borders faster and cheaper than with traditional financial-system networks.

 Released: July 2014